rhiever/reddit-analysis/README.md

 ## Dependencies

+You must first install the Python library if you do not have that already.
+Preferably, use the <a href="http://www.enthought.com/products/epd_free.php" target="_blank">Enthought Python Distribution</a> (EPD) for an easy install.

-You must first install <a href="https://github.com/praw-dev/praw" target="_blank">PRAW</a> and any of its dependencies before you can use this script.
+Next, you must install <a href="https://github.com/praw-dev/praw" target="_blank">PRAW</a> and any of its dependencies before you can use this script.
 This script uses PRAW to fetch data from reddit.
+Enter the following command into the terminal:

+    easy_install praw

+You may need to put `sudo` in front of the above command if your system requires root access.

-Also note that this script currently only works on *nix machines.
+Note that this script currently only works on *nix machines.
 Windows users may use cygwin or similar *nix emulators.

-Also depends on `words` package on Linux systems.
+On Linux systems, this script also depends on the `words` package.

 ## Files in this repository